Communist Party of the Soviet Union: Post-Stalin years (1953–1985)

 After Stalin's death, Nikita Khrushchev rose to the top post by overcoming political adversaries, including Lavrentiy Beria and Georgy Malenkov, in a power struggle.
 In 1955, Khrushchev achieved the demotion of Malenkov and secured his own position as Soviet leader.
 Early in his rule and with the support of several members of the Presidium, Khrushchev initiated the Thaw, which effectively ended the Stalinist mass terror of the prior decades and reduced socio-economic oppression considerably.
 At the 20th Congress held in 1956, Khrushchev denounced Stalin's crimes, being careful to omit any reference to complicity by any sitting Presidium members.
 His economic policies, while bringing about improvements, were not enough to fix the fundamental problems of the Soviet economy.
 The standard of living for ordinary citizens did increase; 108 million people moved into new housing between 1956 and 1965.

 Khrushchev's foreign policies led to the Sino-Soviet split, in part a consequence of his public denunciation of Stalin.
 Khrushchev improved relations with Josip Broz Tito's League of Communists of Yugoslavia but failed to establish the close, party-to-party relations that he wanted.
 While the Thaw reduced political oppression at home, it led to unintended consequences abroad, such as the Hungarian Revolution of 1956 and unrest in Poland, where the local citizenry now felt confident enough to rebel against Soviet control.
 Khrushchev also failed to improve Soviet relations with the West, partially because of a hawkish military stance.
 In the aftermath of the Cuban Missile Crisis, Khrushchev's position within the party was substantially weakened.
 Shortly before his eventual ousting, he tried to introduce economic reforms championed by Evsei Liberman, a Soviet economist, which tried to implement market mechanisms into the planned economy.

 Khrushchev was ousted on 14 October 1964 in a Central Committee plenum that officially cited his inability to listen to others, his failure in consulting with the members of the Presidium, his establishment of a cult of personality, his economic mismanagement, and his anti-party reforms as the reasons he was no longer fit to remain as head of the party.
 He was succeeded in office by Leonid Brezhnev as First Secretary and Alexei Kosygin as Chairman of the Council of Ministers.

-The Brezhnev era is commonly referred to by historians as the Era of Stagnation, a term coined by CPSU General Secretary Gorbachev.
+Leonid Brezhnev's leadership from the mid-1960s until his death in 1982 was defined by domestic stability and pivotal shifts in foreign relations.
+His tenure was criticized posthumously as an Era of Stagnation, a term coined by CPSU general secretary Gorbachev.

 The Brezhnev era began with a rejection of Khrushchevism in virtually every arena except one: continued opposition to Stalinist methods of terror and political violence.
 Khrushchev's policies were criticized as voluntarism, and the Brezhnev period saw the rise of neo-Stalinism.
 While Stalin was never rehabilitated during this period, the most conservative journals in the country were allowed to highlight positive features of his rule.